jgckruger/eyetracker-video-heatmap/README.md

 ```

 # Building
 This repo uses pyinstaller for building.
-You need to build the application in the respective OS you need to run it (Linux/Mac/Windows)
+You need to build the application in the respective OS you need to run it (Linux/Mac/Windows).
+You'll also need to include the assets folder to the location of the executable.
 ```
 pyinstaller main.py
 ```